This Article Features the Top 30 Schools With Online CRNA Programs

 Online nurse anesthetist programs are academically rigorous.
 And the schools that offer these programs are highly regarded for their educational quality.
 Many of these nursing programs are highly competitive.
 As a result, you’ll want to pay close attention to the admission requirements.
 Of course, the admission requirements vary depending on the CRNA school or university you choose.
 However, most applicants to CRNA nursing programs can expect to need:

-- An active RN license in good standing (in some cases, you will need APRN (Advanced Practice Registered Nurse) licensure
+• An active RN license in good standing (in some cases, you will need APRN (Advanced Practice Registered Nurse) licensure

-- A BSN or MSN from an accredited nursing school
+• A BSN or MSN from an accredited nursing school

-- Three or more letters of recommendation from individuals with a doctoral degree
+• Three or more letters of recommendation from individuals with a doctoral degree

-- Transcripts from all post-secondary institutions
+• Transcripts from all post-secondary institutions

-- A resume that details your work experience
+• A resume that details your work experience

-- An essay
+• An essay

-- Certifications in advanced life support
+• Certifications in advanced life support

-- A background check
+• A background check

-- A virtual or in-person interview
+• A virtual or in-person interview

 Most online nurse anesthetist programs require that applicants have a GPA of at least 3.0 to 3.5.
 And most schools require the GRE.
 Students will need a score of at least 300.
-Additionally, you will need to have worked at least one year as an RN in a critical care setting.
+Additionally, you will need to have worked for at least one year as an RN in a critical care setting.

 How Long Does It Take To Complete a DNP-CRNA Program?

 The time it takes to complete a nurse anesthesia program depends on several factors.
 These include the specific school you are attending and how the coursework is delivered.
 It generally takes about three years of full-time study to complete a DNP-CRNA program.
 Plus, you will need clinical practice hours.
 If you are taking a BSN to DNP program, it will take more time.
-In some instances, students can take accelerated online programs that can help them earn their degrees faster.
-Accelerated programs are ideal for those who have the time and can commit to a rigorous schedule.
-Accelerated programs feature the same curriculum, students just tackle a bigger course load each semester.

 Should I Pursue a Nurse Anesthetist Program Online?

-Pursuing an online CRNA is an excellent choice for busy professionals.
+Pursuing an anesthesiologist online degree is an excellent choice for busy professionals.
 Such online nursing programs give students greater scheduling flexibility.
 While not all programs are fully online CRNA programs, even hybrid programs can provide more freedom.
 These programs allow you to complete your studies while you continue your nursing career.
 And with fully online CRNA programs, you can study from anywhere in the world.

 Additionally, these nursing programs are often more affordable.
 Students can save on housing and transportation costs by studying at home.